dl-chen/dl-chen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Dedicated professional with almost 5 years of experience as a Cloud Support Engineer.
-Skilled in evaluating client requirements and implementing effective IT solutions.
-Adaptable and detail-oriented, with a strong record in team collaboration and project leadership, recognized for leading several successful team projects and being a top case closer in North America.
+Hello there!
+I'm a dedicated professional with nearly five years of experience in the world of cloud support engineering.
+I've got a knack for understanding client needs and turning them into effective IT solutions.
+I'm adaptable, detail-oriented, and thrive in team settings.
+My experience includes leading multiple successful projects and I'm proud to have been recognized as one of the top case closers in North America.
+I'm passionate about leveraging my skills in collaboration and leadership to make a positive impact in the technology field.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Outside of work, my biggest passion in life currently is rock climbing.
+There is something so gratifying, yet humbling about the sport that keeps me motivated to keep coming back and conquering new challenges.
+I love that it is as much of a mental sport as it is physical, demanding careful problem-solving and focus in addition to physical strength and endurance.
+As of now, most of my time is spent in indoor gyms, but I have just started my journey in outdoor climbing and I hope to make it a lifelong one.
+If you want to learn more about my other interests, please see my hobbies page.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.